 Health, Physical Education, Recreation, and Coaching Scholarships

-Students in both emphases of the Physical Education major should be aware of the following scholarship awards.
+Students in both emphasis of the Physical Education major should be aware of the following scholarship awards below to apply.
 Applications are currently being accepted through February 22nd for those whose applications are submitted online.
-(Van Steenderen Scholarship applications are solicited separately because of the unique requirements.)

-The purpose of this section is to provide HPERC students with all they need to know about undergrad research projects; from how to get started, and what faculty to go to for help, to a list of possible research topics from HPERC faculty, previous proposal topics, as well as a list of important dates for undergrad research, such as timelines and conferences.
+Visit the link below to know about undergrad research projects; from how to get started, and what faculty to go to for help, to a list of possible research topics, previous proposal topics, as well as a list of important dates for undergrad research, such as timelines and conferences.
 We hope you'll find all you need here, and wish you good luck with your research proposal!

 The Department of Health, Physical Education, Recreation and Coaching has offices, classrooms, laboratories and activity spaces located in Williams Center, the Kachel Fieldhouse and surrounding outdoor locations.
 Facilities are also utilized in the Roseman Building, the Student Athletic Complex and other locations across campus.